wilsondhanamarthen/market-risk-analysis/README.md

 ## Financial Concepts Used

+Financial Concepts Used
-This project implements several core financial risk metrics:
+This project implements several core financial risk metrics commonly used in quantitative finance and portfolio risk analysis.

-- Log Returns
-- Annual Return
-- Annual Volatility
-- Sharpe Ratio
-- Skewness
-- Kurtosis
+Log Returns — Measures continuous asset returns and is widely used in financial modeling.
+Annual Return — Scales the average daily return to yearly performance.
+Annual Volatility — Measures the dispersion of returns and represents market risk.
+Sharpe Ratio — Evaluates risk-adjusted return by comparing return to volatility.
+Skewness — Measures asymmetry in the return distribution.
+Kurtosis — Measures the presence of extreme values (fat tails) in returns.
-- Value at Risk (VaR)
+Value at Risk (VaR) — Estimates potential losses at a given confidence level (95% in this project).
-- Maximum Drawdown
-- Rolling Volatility
-- Correlation Matrix
+Maximum Drawdown — Measures the largest peak-to-trough decline in cumulative returns.
+Rolling Volatility — Tracks how volatility evolves over time using moving windows.
+Correlation Matrix — Shows how assets move relative to each other, useful for diversification analysis.

 ---